casey-c/spiretool-infomod/README.md

 InfoMod is a mod for Slay The Spire designed to help make hidden or lesser known game mechanics more visible to the player seeking to improve their game.
 It is *NOT* a cheat mod, and does not provide any additional information that the player cannot access without it (via tedious calculation or lookup).
 It is an in-game spiritual successor to SpireTool, an external application that parsed save files to try and compute useful information to help improve decision making.

 It is heavily influenced by the ever-useful [reference spreadsheet](https://docs.google.com/spreadsheets/d/1ZsxNXebbELpcCi8N7FVOTNGdX_K9-BRC_LMgx4TORo4/edit#gid=1146624812) and seeks to provide a lot of that information in game.
+InfoMod also supports the [SlayTheRelics Twitch extension](https://steamcommunity.com/sharedfiles/filedetails/?id=1989770578) to allow the tool tips provided by this mod to be accessed by viewers.

-InfoMod supports the [SlayTheRelics Twitch extension](https://steamcommunity.com/sharedfiles/filedetails/?id=1989770578) to allow the tool tips provided by this mod to be accessed by viewers.
+Jump down to the [Installation](https://github.com/casey-c/spiretool-infomod/blob/master/README.md#installation) section below to learn how to get this mod in your game!

 ## Optional Modules